MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

 A Mesh event has *audio spatialization* (we describe this as "the way a sound behaves in a 3D space").
 However, until now, you've had limited control over how spatialization works; there's one default audio setting and it hasn't been customizable for different event sizes and scenarios.
 This can be a problem if, for example, your event takes place in a large room and you want the volume of the voices between attendees to fade out more gradually as the attendees get further apart.
 Another example is an event where there's a large table and attendees at the extreme ends of the table are far enough apart that they can't hear each other.
 In real life, if you're far away, you can speak louder, but in a Mesh event all voice volumes are *normalized* so this doesn't work.
 In some cases, there are workarounds (for example, make everyone in the event an *Organizer* so they can push the *megaphone* button to make themselves heard by everyone) but these limitations and workarounds can detract from immersion and presence.

 With our latest Mesh toolkit updates, you have much more control over how sound behaves in your environment.
 You can customize the sound settings for the whole space or create *Audio Zones* which are individual areas in the space with customized audio settings that override the settings of the environment.
-In a sense, this gives you audio "super powers; you can Give event attendees audio experiences beyond what they could have in real life.
+In a sense, this gives you audio "super powers; you can give event attendees audio experiences beyond what they could have in real life.
 For example, no matter how large the space is, you can give certain attendees the ability to be heard throughout the entire space.
-Attendees can have multi-directional conversations without interrupting each other. tbd - more detail.
+Another example is that Attendees can have multi-directional conversations without interrupting each other.

+**three levels of audio control**

+there are three different approaches to adding audio control to your environment.
+From most powerful to least, there are *Audio Zones*, *Acoustic Zones*, and the *Default Environment Acoustics* script. to fully understand these, we recommend that you first learn about *Voice Collections* and *Voice Settings*.
+You'll then be better equipped to implement these various approaches.

+Since *Audio Zones* are the most powerful, our documentation takes the position that this is the approach most devs will be interested in.

 ## Audio Zone benefits